 So I am very interested at the moment with the idea of post-modern, or maybe I should say trans-modern, mythology, of getting away from the old standard cyclic-redemptive myth of the hero, which applies to the past, in favour of a new myth for the future, in keeping for example with Sri Aurobindo's redemptive vision.
 Anyway, we will see what happens.

-(March 2010) Especially since meeting "st", have become more intersted in nonduality again.
-My orientation is still for Integral Transformation, but certainbly nonduality is teh state that has to be attained first.
+After meeting "st", in early 2010 i become more intersted in nonduality again.
+My orientation is still for Integral Transformation, but certainbly nonduality is the state that has to be attained first.
+Later st told me he was going offline to devote himself to transformation, and i no longer had any contact with him

 Have also recently signed on to Twitter and Facebook (Social Networking).
 See also my new blog Integral Transformations (replaces the three earlier ones).